andypple/ShortenImage/README.md

 #Why you will love ShortenImage:
 - Allow to pick images from local Library, Dropbox, Facebook, Instagram, Flickr,... or search images.
 - Automatically generate an url to view that images.
-You can see it on browswer or in our app.
+You can see it on browser or in our app.
 - Nicely photo gallery viewer both on app and web.